Girl (Dannii Minogue album): Setlist

+Tour dates

 Critical reception

 Despite commercial disappointment, Girl received a generally positive reception from music critics.
 John Lucas from AllMusic complimented the album, writing: "The music is no longer so concerned with aping American trends; it was clearly influenced by the British dance club sounds of the mid-'90s.
 In short, Dannii was finally carving an identity for herself."
 The AllMusic site gave the album four out of five stars.
+Writing for Billboard magazine, Larry Flick complimented her vocal development as indicative of "an album that's free of cloying pretensions and unapologetic in its pure-pop approach to dance music".

 Commercial performance

 Girl charted at number 57 in the United Kingdom on the UK Albums Chart and number 69 in Australia on the ARIA Albums Chart.
+It sold 15,000 copies in the United Kingdom.